 This game is set roughly now, in an area that you're familiar with, even if just from the movies.
 It is intended (more than designed) for two to four players.
 One of them will serve as the referee.
-The referee, being a divine figure, requires no more advice than they have already gathered; the rest of this document is directed at the playing types.
+The referee, being a divine figure, requires no more advice than they have already gathered (though they might want to check out the updated rule set); the rest of this document is directed at the playing types.

 In the field you control both the Commanding Officer and their subordinates.
 You are responsible for choosing their roles and their equipment, tracking their resources, and making their decisions in combat.
 Most of the actual rules are related to combat because it provides tension and finality, but as the CO you should seek opportunities to employ stealth, diplomacy, high-explosives, booby-traps, falsified documents, intimidation, and graft.